top of page

 N, P and K. You'll see these on compost bags listing the active nutrients.

-Nitrogen - N - we associate with plant vigour and leafy growth
+Nitrogen - N - associated with plant vigour and leafy growth

-Phosphorus - P - flower formation, seed production,
+Phosphorus - P - think root systems, flower formation, seed production,

-Potassium - K - we think root systems, increased disease resistance, frost tolerance and also crop sugar content
+Potassium - K - helps general plant vigour, increased disease resistance, frost tolerance, fruiting and also crop sugar content

 All 3 do lots of other jobs and combine with each other!